BitDiem/recur/README.md

 There is no "pause" functionality - we recommend cancelling the recurring payment contract and creating a new one to effect the same result.

 ### Transfer payment liability
 When creating a recurring payment contract, you must specify an address for the "payor".
 The payor is the address where the ERC20 tokens will be withdrawn from at the time of payment processing.
-The payor has the ability to transfer that payment obligation to another address at any time - pending that target address calling an function that accepts reponsibility for the payment obligation.
+The payor has the ability to transfer that payment obligation to another address at any time - pending that target address calling an function that accepts responsibility for the payment obligation.
 See [Payable.sol](contracts/accounts/Payable.sol).

 ### Transfer payment recipient
 You must also specify an address - the "payee" address - that will receive the ERC20 tokens at the time of payment processing.
 The payee may modify the address payment will be received at at any time.
 See [Receivable.sol](contracts/accounts/Receivable.sol).